nestedbytes/fget/README.md

 Download <br>
 [Download](https://github.com/shourgamer2/fget/releases/download/ver1.0.0/fget.zip) <br>
 Setup <br>
-First of all extract the files of the zip and then make a new folder in your c drive called "fget" then copy all the files which you got after extracting to the fget folder you made in your c drive then run the addtopath.bat and then everything is done !
+First of all extract the files of the zip and then make a new folder in your c drive called "fget" then copy all the files which you got after extracting to the fget folder you made in your c drive then run the addtopath.bat as admin and then everything is done !
 # Usage
 ```sh
 fget <urlhere> <filenamewithextensionhere>